Chemotherapy drugs are a specific class of medications called cytotoxic agents. They’re designed to kill cancer cells.

 Cancer cells grow faster than regular cells.
 These drugs disrupt the growth of fast-growing cells and leave slower-growing cells generally unharmed.

-While the idea of chemotherapy may be scary, there have been significant improvements in controlling side effects.
-Going through chemotherapy is much easier than it used to be.
+While the idea of chemotherapy may be intimidating, there have been significant improvements in how side effects are managed.
+Undergoing chemotherapy is much more tolerable than it used to be.

 Typically, a person is given several drugs, often called a regimen.
 Regimens are designed to attack the cancer at different stages of growth and in different ways.
 Your chemo drugs will be given on a regular schedule in doses called rounds.

 |Regimen name (drug initials)||List of drugs in treatment|

 |CAF (or FAC)||cyclophosphamide (Cytoxan), doxorubicin (Adriamycin), and 5-FU|